schyen/MetaboMate/README.md

 For R beginners: There might come up **warning messages** (eg. 'unknown time zone').
 These are not a problem! :pray:
 However, **error messages** are a problem as these stop the installation process.

-###Solutions to common error messages:
+### Solutions to common error messages:

-**Installation failed: 'exdir' does not exist** - Workspace directory not writable, change location of the workspace
-***Dependency package missing*** - Install the required package from CRAN or Bioconductor.org
+-**Installation failed: 'exdir' does not exist** - Workspace directory not writable, change location of the workspace -***Dependency package missing*** - Install the required package from CRAN or Bioconductor.org

 ## Tutorials / Vignettes